quincyntuli/pfsense/GOAD-pfsense-setup.md

 ### Disclaimer

 > [!NOTE]
-> These notes are ~~strongly inspired~~ copied from [Mayfly's notes](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/#prepare-for-pfsense) as part of his installation notes for Game of Active Directory Proxmox setup.
+> These notes are ~~strongly inspired~~ copied (with minor adjustments) from [Mayfly's notes](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/#prepare-for-pfsense) as part of his installation notes for Game of Active Directory Proxmox setup.
 >
-> I have added a few steps for my own understanding as some of the detail was not immediately apparent to me when I followed his notes.
+> I have added a few steps for my own understanding as some of the details were not immediately apparent to me when I followed his notes.
 >
 > I strongly recommend that you stick to his notes as mine are merely interpretation.
+I could be leading you astray.

 ### Three Subnets